[Recipe 2] CHILLI BEAN and BEEF SOFT TACOS

 ½ cup fresh coriander (cilantro) leaves, chopped, plus extra to serve

 2 teaspoons salt (or to taste)

 Drain soaked beans and place into a large heavy-bottomed saucepan.
 Cover with water.
 Bring to the boil.
 Simmer for 50 minutes, covered, until just tender.
 Drain again and set aside.

 Heat oil in a large heavy-based saucepan over medium heat.
 Cook the onion for 5 minutes.
 Add the garlic and cook for 3 minutes.
 Add mince and cook over low heat, stirring often, for about 10 minutes or until brown.
 Break up the mince with a wooden spoon now and again.
 Add the cumin and paprika and stir until aromatic, about 1 minute.

 Add tomatoes, stock, tomato paste and chilli powder and simmer, covered, over a low heat for 30 minutes.
 Add cooked beans and capsicum and continue cooking, covered, for about 30 minutes.
 Stir often.
 Remove lid and simmer for a further 15–20 minutes, or until thick.
-Stir in molasses and coriander and season to taste.
+Stir in molasses, salt and coriander and mix well.

 ♦ Reserve 4 cups (1 kilo/2 lb) Mixed bean and beef chilli con carne for the Chilli bean and beef soft tacos.

 Divide the remainder of the Mixed bean and beef chilli con carne into labeled plastic containers (see storage tips below).